HebaShamardy/NeuMemo/README.md

 ## Highlights

-- One-click “Save Session” to capture all open tabs (title, URL, and text content)
+- One-click “Organize Tabs” to capture all open tabs (title, URL, and text content)
 - AI summaries and smart grouping into sessions using Google Gemini through Firebase AI
 - Fast on-device “lite” summaries to save cost/tokens; batched and rate-limited
 - Semantic search over your saved tabs with relevance scoring